 Investing in drain screens is an affordable way to prevent unwanted items from entering your drains.
 In addition, remember whatever goes down the drain, could eventually make it into our oceans, lakes, and streams.

 A clogged drain often creates a state of panic.
 Understandably so, it can be a stressful situation especially if you are entertaining.
 The most important thing is to remain calm, you make better decisions this way.
-To clear the clog yourself, you may want to try plunging, augmentation, hot water, or a cleaning solution make of baking soda and vinegar, or a combination of all.
+To clear the clog yourself, you may want to try plunging, augmentation, hot water, or a cleaning solution made of baking soda and vinegar, or a combination of all.
 You may have to repeat several times.
 When plunging make sure you are using the right kind of plunger for the drain and make sure the plunger is fully submerged.
 If the clog proves to be to much, call your plumber.

 The holidays should be spent with your loved ones, not spent worrying about your drains.
 Contact John Owens Services to schedule your drain cleaning today!